wdi-sf-fall/omdb_crud_lab/README.md

-#OMDB API Lab - Node
+#OMDB API Lab

 We'll be continuing our Movie app from this morning.
 At first, you created a 2 routes, one for a search form, and one to show movie search results.

-The next steps in this app are to create a movie detail page, and an ability to save a movie for a *Watch later list*.
+The next steps are to:

+- create a movie detail page, and
+- add the ability to save a movie for a *Watch later list*.

 ##Requirements
 1. User goes to home page that has a search form for a movie.